-PlayStation showed us more of Ghost of Tsushima than ever during its E3 2018 conference with a lengthy gameplay debut.
+PlayStation showed us a great deal of Ghost of Tsushima at its E3 2018 conference with a lengthy gameplay debut.
 The trailer shows a huge open world that almost looks like a painting with a soaring atmospheric soundtrack.

 We see our samurai challenge Mongol invaders in a combat style that reminded us of Assassin's Creed.
 But as well as up front and outright combat, there will be an emphasis on stealth with players using the element of surprise to avoid being outnumbered.